Muninder Adavelli

 (PureStorage)

-The organization didn't pay the ransom yet and still incurred expenses of $10 million.
-Companies must spend money on new hardware and software, staff pay, and third-party cybersecurity consultants.
+The organization didn’t pay the ransom yet and still incurred expenses of $10 million.
+After all, crimes don’t necessarily end after a ransom is given.
+Companies have to spend money on new hardware and software, staff pay, and third-party cybersecurity consultants.

 Apart from that, these attacks expose the weaknesses in a company's security systems.
 With this, the company will need to invest in expensive cybersecurity ventures to prevent a data breach from happening again.